Rhoban/bam/README.md

-# BAM: Better Actuator Model
+# BAM: Better Actuator Models

+This repository implements a method to identify extended friction models for servo actuators.
+The detail of the method is presented in this [article](TODO), and this [video](https://youtu.be/ghvk0O9uDrc) presents the motivation, the protocol, and the results of such identification.

-This repository implements the method presented in [this article](TODO), for the identification and simulation of extended friction models for servo actuators.
-The logs used in the article for the identification of Dynamixel MX-64, Dynamixel MX-106, eRob80:50 and eRob80:100, as well as validation logs obtained on 2R arms are available [here](https://drive.google.com/drive/folders/1SwVCcpJko7ZBsmSTuu3G_ZipVQFGZ11N?usp=drive_link).
+The data used in the article and the video for the identification of Dynamixel MX-64, Dynamixel MX-106, eRob80:50 and eRob80:100 is available [here](https://drive.google.com/drive/folders/1R9zjvlLI1D_dXz409zP7C_3O5N_DNVQa?usp=drive_link).

 ## Setup

-**TODO**: Picture of the setup
+To identify the model, you need to records logs on a pendulum test bench.

-When $\alpha = 0$, the pendulum is downward.
+Note that the pendulum is downward when $\alpha = 0$.

+To augment the variety of logs, the pendulum length and the load mass can be changed.

 ## Recording raw data

+Files to record trajectories with Dynamixel or Erob servo actuators are available in the `dynamixel` and `erob` directories.
+To identify other actuators, you can use `bam/dynamixel/record.py` as a template.

 ### Dynamixel